firatfolcay/arszilla.github.io/_posts/2019-07-04-vulnhub-mr_robot.markdown

 ![Wordpress - Users][Wordpress - Users]

 ### Getting a Reverse Shell Via Wordpress
-Let's get a reverse shell using the panel.
-To do that we'll use [this][PHP Reverse Shell] PHP Reverse Shell script by [pentestmoney][pentestmonkey].
-When attempted to upload to Wordpress you're not permitted to upload it.
+To get a reverse shell we'll use `PHP Reverse Shell` script by [pentestmoney][pentestmonkey]{:target="_blank"}.
+When attempted to upload to Wordpress we're not permitted to upload it.

 ![Wordpress - Denied][Wordpress - Denied]